-Incidents concerning modern slavery are reported using an on line health and safety management system, capturing detailed specific information relating to the incident, actions taken and further action required.
+Incidents concerning modern slavery are reported using our online Health and Safety management system, capturing detailed specific information relating to the incident, actions taken and further action required.
 Monthly reports are extracted and reviewed by the COO.

-The online training portal also provides management reporting information on the number of colleagues trained on all compulsory training topics including modern slavery.
+The online training portal also provides management reporting information on the number of colleagues trained on all compulsory training topics including modern slavery

 KPI reporting on completion targets are established and reviewed by the COO.

-Anonymous reporting is also provided by 'Hospitality Action' who manage the company's employee assistance programme and whistleblowing hotline.
+Anonymous reporting is also provided by 'Hospitality Action' who manage the Company's Employee Assistance Programme and whistleblowing hotline.